whiskweb/whiskweb.com/README.md

 # Hi, Welcome to WhiskWeb
-We provide fast, accessible, and affordable websites tailored to small and local businesses.
+We provide affordable, accessible, and agile websites tailored to small and local businesses.